 Agentic checkout is no longer an abstract idea discussed in demos.
 Over the past several months, major technology companies have begun rolling out tools that allow AI systems to guide, assist, or complete purchases inside chat and assistant interfaces.
 The growing sophistication of AI agents has made this possible, influencing the rise of agentic commerce.
 Companies like OpenAI, Microsoft, and Google have invested heavily in systems that can execute multi-step tasks rather than respond to single prompts.

-AI-driven checkout is becoming part of mainstream commerce.
+AI-driven shopping is becoming part of mainstream commerce.
 Before agentic commerce, platforms already played a role in shopping.
 Consumers used Google Shopping ads to compare products before clicking through to retailer websites.
-Amazon’s marketplace checkout centralized discovery and payment inside one platform.
+Amazon’s marketplace checkout centralizes discovery and payment inside one platform.
 Social apps experimented with in-app checkout and buy buttons, allowing users to purchase without leaving feeds.
 What those systems shared was a clear separation between discovery and decision-making.
 Users still had to navigate pages, filters, and checkout forms themselves.

 Agentic checkout changes that flow.
 Instead of directing users to storefronts or product pages, AI systems now manage parts of the decision process in conversation.
 This article brings those developments together to show who is offering what today, and how checkout actually works across platforms.